fomightez/patmatch-binder/README.md

 The copyright information for the software is available in the `patmatch_1.2` directory of actively running binders.

-***Clarifying attribution: I, Wayne, am not involved in this software at all.
+***Clarifying Software Attribution: I, Wayne, am not involved in this software at all.
 Those listed above are the developers and distributors.
 See their materials.
 I simply set up this repository to make the software useable on the command line without installation headaches.***

 Usage
 -----